Flavonoids Reduce the Incidence of Intestinal and Stomach Cancers

 Flavonoids have a variety of health benefits.
 Most flavonoids are free radical scavengers – antioxidants.
 They reduce inflammation and many have been found to prevent cancers of different types.

 Some of the more well known flavonoids include quercetin – a nutrient found in apples, onions, garlic and other foods; hesperidin and rutin from citrus products; epicatechins from vegetables, green tea, herbs and cocoa; kaempferol from cabbage, brussels sprouts, kale, leeks, grapes and apples; and proanthocyanidins from oats, barley and flax.
+Other research has found that legumes and beans help prevent cancer.
+Olives and olive oil are also anticancer.

 Diets that contain significant quantities of these constituents are typically diets high in fresh foods – as many flavonoids are heat sensitive.
 Diets high in fresh foods also have many other benefits, because these foods are nutrient-dense and rich in fiber.